Meyrueis: Meyrueis in the 18th century

-Throughout the 18th century, the Protestant community of Meyrueis continues to pursue a certain resistance to the royal persecution.
-From 1685 to 1791, companies of dragoons (soldiers) are stationed in Meyrueis.
-They carry out their manoeuvres and exercises on the Champ de Mars (Le Pré Nouveau) and are lodged in local families.
+Throughout the 18th century, the Protestant community of Meyrueis continues to pursue some resistance to the royal persecution.
+From 1685 to 1791, companies of dragoons are stationed in Meyrueis.
+They carry out their manoeuvres and exercises on the Champ de Mars (Le Pré Nouveau) and are lodged with local families.

-The Joly de Morey house recalls the history of this distinguished Protestant family after a dragoons' captain got married with the house girl, Judith Vallat Lisside.
-He was supposed to convert them to Catholicism.
-Captivated by the obstinate resistance of his wife and his wife's family, he himself adopted the Protestant religion: he is then sentenced to the galleys and exiled to Geneva.
+The Joly de Morey house recalls the history of this distinguished Protestant family after a dragoons' captain married the housemaid, Judith Vallat Lisside.
+He is supposed to convert his new family to Catholicism.
+Captivated by the obstinate resistance of his wife and his wife's family, he himself adopts the Protestant religion: he is then sentenced to the galleys and exiled to Geneva.
 The Camisards War also affects the region between 1702 and 1705.
-A brotherhood of "White Penitents" regroups some converted distinguished citizens.
+A brotherhood of White Penitents brings together some of the converted distinguished citizens.
 The economic prosperity of the city continues however with the hatters, whose numbers are growing, and trading, including that of draught animals, very active in 1780.
 Other houses of notables, merchants or landowners mark the outskirts of Meyrueis: Maison Maurin (or Grande Maison) in the late 17th century, the Cavalier House, Maison de Thomassy, de Bragouse de Saint-Sauveur.
-In 1760, the parish counts only 400 Catholics faithful in a population of almost 4,000 souls (with all the surrounding villages).
-The religious situation calms down a bit at the end of the century: a Protestant parsonage is built in 1783.
+In 1760, the parish counts only 400 Catholic faithful in a population of almost 4,000 souls (including all the surrounding villages).
+The religious situation calms down a little at the end of the century: a Protestant parsonage is built in 1783.

 Revolution and religious pacification (1789-1880)

-The French Revolution assigns the city of Meyrueis - as well as the ephemeral municipality Meyrueis-Campagne (1793-1819)- to the newly created department of Lozère (corresponding to the former Gévaudan province), breaking the multi-secular ties with the Languedoc province.
+The French Revolution assigns the city of Meyrueis, as well as the ephemeral municipality Meyrueis, Campagne, (1793-1819), to the newly created department of Lozère (corresponding to the former Gévaudan province), breaking the multi-secular ties with the Languedoc province.